The best Labor Day sales for 2020

 The X1 Carbon is a best-in-class ultraportable that combines premium design appeal with business-grade privacy and security features.
 Read CNET's review of the ThinkPad X1 Carbon Gen 7.

-There are a lot more deals -- see all the Lenovo laptops on sale on the site's Labor Sale sale page.
+There are a lot more deals -- see all the Lenovo laptops on sale on the site's Labor Day sale page.
 Here are a few others to look out for:

 - ThinkPad X1 Yoga Gen 4 14-inch: $1,199 (save $1,610 with code THINKDEAL)